WillSoss/systemcoreplus/README.md

 TrimWhitespace(): In addition to removing leading and trailing whitespace, replaces consecutive whitespaces with a single space.
 Has the ability to consider or ignore line breaks.

-Truncate(): The counter to PadLeft(), will truncate a string at a given length.
+Truncate(): The counter to PadRight(), will truncate a string at a given length.

 System.IO.CsvReader/CsvWriter
 --------------